Listen to an audio file of this tool.

 Now Is the Right Time!

-Now is the right time to become more fully aware of the messages your child is receiving about alcohol, their impacts, and how you can shape the messages you send going forward to promote healthy choices.
+Now is the right time to become more fully aware of the messages your child is receiving about alcohol, the impacts, and how you can shape the messages you send going forward to promote healthy choices.
 Though children are typically not tempted by peer pressure to drink alcohol until the ages of 11-14, they still receive messages and modeling throughout their childhood that will have a direct impact on whether or not they’ll be able to make responsible decisions about alcohol when the time comes.
-As a parent, what you model and the messages you send related to alcohol in their early school age years can set your child up for success.
+As a parent or someone in a parenting role, what you model and the messages you send related to alcohol in your 7-year-old child’s early years can set them up for success.

-National and Montana trends regarding alcohol use show we are headed in the right direction.
-Alcohol use among teens across the United States and in Montana is less prevalent than even five years ago.1 In Montana, rates of drinking among high school students are slightly higher for high school students than the national average.2 Alcohol is the most widely used substance among children and can have a major impact on their brain development.3 The teen years are the ages in which your children will be introduced to greater risk-taking situations that may involve alcohol, drugs, or risky sexual behaviors.
+National and Montana trends regarding alcohol use are headed in the right direction.
+Alcohol use among teens across the United States and in Montana is less prevalent than even five years ago.1 In Montana, rates of drinking among high school students are slightly higher than the national average.2 Alcohol is the most widely used substance among children and can have a major impact on their brain development.3 The teen years are the ages when your children will be introduced to greater risk-taking situations that may involve alcohol, drugs, or risky sexual behaviors.
 These challenges arise as a normal part of your child’s development.

-As a parent, you can prepare children ages 5-10 with information, coping strategies, and responsible decision-making skills that will be valuable when faced with these risk-taking situations.
+As a parent or someone in a parenting role, you can prepare your child with information, coping strategies, and responsible decision-making skills to prepare them for when they are faced with these risk-taking situations.
 The steps below will help your child learn more about your family values and how they relate to alcohol and will grow your child’s skills to make healthy choices about alcohol use.

 Why Mixed Messages About Alcohol?

 Children receive many mixed messages about alcohol consumption and its role in their lives and communities.
 They may see commercials or alcohol products placed in a glamorous context in television shows.
 They may encounter drunk adults at weddings, festivals, or concerts.
-These outside messages, though they have an impact, are not as critical as the messages that you, your partner, and your immediate family and friends send through your actions to your children about alcohol.
-And it’s never too late to become more fully aware of the messages your child is receiving, their impacts, and how you can shape the messages you send going forward to promote healthy choices.
+These outside messages, though they have an impact, are not as critical as the messages that you and your immediate family and friends send to your children through your actions about alcohol.
+And, it’s never too late to become more fully aware of the messages your child is receiving, their impacts, and how you can shape the messages you send going forward to promote healthy choices.

-Today, in the short term, becoming informed about alcohol can:
+Today, in the short term, promoting healthy choices about alcohol can

-- help you better understand what your child is learning about alcohol and whether the messages they are receiving are desirable or need changing;
+- help you better understand what your child is learning about alcohol and whether the messages they are receiving are desirable or need to change;

 - strengthen communications between family members about the role of alcohol;